 Skip to Content

-When choosing between Halloween Horror Nights or Mickey’s Not-So-Scary Halloween Party in Orlando for Halloween festivities, the obvious answer for most kids is Disney.
+When choosing between Halloween Horror Nights or Mickey’s Not-So-Scary Halloween Party in Orlando for Halloween parties, the obvious answer for most kids is Disney.
 However, teens may want some more scare, so HHN may be the answer.
-Is Halloween Horror Nights too scary for kids?
-I wouldn’t recommend it for young kids or you may get some nightmares for a long time.
+Is Universal’s Halloween Horror Nights too scary for kids?
+Halloween Horror Nights is not recommended for kids under 13 years old.

 Halloween Horror Nights Too Scary for Kids

-Halloween Horror Nights at Universal Orlando is a separately ticketed event from Sept.
-1–Nov.
-4, 2023.
-There are 10 haunted houses, 5 scare zones, live entertainment and you can ride some of Universal Studios Florida’s attractions during Halloween Horror Nights.
-And it is scary!!!
+Halloween Horror Nights at Universal Orlando is a separate ticketed event on select nights from August 29–Nov.
+2, 2025.
+There are 10 haunted houses, 4 scare zones, live entertainment, and you can ride some of Universal Studios’s attractions during Halloween Horror Nights.
+And it is scary!!

 Small print: Event occurs rain or shine.
 No rain checks, returns or refunds.
 Prices, dates, times, attractions, entertainment, and/or experience details are subject to availability, changes and/or cancellation without notice.
 Parks/attractions/entertainment may close or be unavailable due to capacity and benefits are subject to change without notice.
 Free self-parking is available after midnight on all Halloween Horror Nights event nights.